argonne-lcf/user-guides/docs/theta/applications-and-libraries/applications/vasp.md

 - ALCF resource which you plan to run VASP on: [Theta, other]

 ## VASP Support Policy
 ALCF compiles the latest release of VASP on a per request basis.
-We do not offer support for compiling customized version of VASP with plugins.
+We do not offer support for compiling customized versions of VASP with plugins.
 We are able to provide Makefiles and step-by-step build instructions to users with a verified VASP license.
 Support for scientific runs that encounter performance or numerical issues should be directed to the official VASP support mailing list or the VASP user forum.
 Limited support is available for fatal errors encountered at run time.

 ## How to Obtain the Code
 The VASP souce can only be obtained by an official license reseller of VASP.
 This is either the University of Vienna or Material Designs, Inc.